coltonromannose/Cluster_Analysis/README.md

 # Cluster_Analysis

+# Data: Employees.csv (download from Module 2 on Brightspace)
-# Examine dataset developed by IBM data scientists to look at factors related to employee job satisfaction and attrition.
+# We are using a dataset developed by IBM data scientists and used to look at factors related to
+# employee job satisfaction and attrition.
+The original dataset is accessible through Kaggle.

+# Background: For this assignment, you work in HR and you would like to develop strategies to address # the job satisfaction needs of your company’s employees.
+Your business question is: “How can our
+# company effectively target strategies to improve employee satisfaction to specific groups of
+# employees based on their characteristics and performance?”

+# The first step to creating those strategies is to segment the company’s 1,470 employees into clusters #based on key characteristics and performance indicators.

+# Variables: The variables you will use for this analysis are:

+# Age: Age of employee in years
+# MonthlyIncome: How much the employee earns per month
+# PercentSalaryHike: The percentage increase in salary over two years
+# YearsAtCompany: The total number of years the employee has been with the company

 # Step one is to segment customers using the four variables Age, MonthlyIncome, PercentSalaryHike, YearAtCompany.

 install.packages("tidyverse")
 install.packages("cluster")
 install.packages("fpc")
+install.packages("factoextra")
+install.packages("janitor")

 library(tidyverse)
 library(cluster)
 library(fpc)
+library("factoextra")
+library("janitor")

 #create data frame
 jobdf <- read.csv("Employees.csv")